Category: Uncategorized

 The below Parliamentary question was asked by Michael Dugher on 2014-06-10.

-To ask the Prime Minister, what interviews were conducted as part of the Cabinet Secretary’s review of the release of correspondence between Ministers relating to prevention of extremism.
+To ask the Prime Minister, how many members of staff of his Office worked on the review by the Cabinet Secretary of the release of correspondence between Ministers relating to prevention of extremism.

 Mr David Cameron